Hutrison/SelfAssessment/Skills/Paradigms.md

   - Structured programming: 👂 heard
   - Non-structured programming: 👂 heard
   - Functional programming: 🖐️ used
-  - Prototype-based programming: 👂 heard
+  - Prototype-based programming 🖐️ used
   - Object-oriented programming: 🖐️ used
-  - Object-based programming: 👂 heard
+  - Object-based programming 🖐️ used
   - Generic programming
   - Concurrent computing
   - Asynchronous programming: 🖐️ used
-  - Parallel programming
+  - Parallel programming 🖐️ used
   - Reactive programming: 🖐️ used
   - Functional-reactive (FRP): 🖐️ used
   - Automata-based programming